 Dairy Groups Around the Globe Challenge Canada’s New Protectionist Dairy Policy

-Dairy organizations in the United States, Australia, the European Union, Mexico and New Zealand have expressed indignation about Canada’s actions in September 2016 to deepen its already prohibitive restrictions on dairy trade.
-In a joint letter to their respective trade and agriculture officials, the groups said Canada’s increasingly protectionist policies violate international trade obligations, hold out the prospect of trade diversion with attendant global price-depressing impacts and conflict with the principles of free markets and fair and transparent trade.
+Dairy organizations and policymakers in the United States, Australia, the European Union, Mexico and New Zealand have repeatedly expressed indignation about Canada’s actions to deepen its already prohibitive restrictions on dairy trade.
+Canada’s increasingly protectionist policies violate international trade obligations, hold out the prospect of trade diversion with attendant global price-depressing impacts and conflict with the principles of free markets and fair and transparent trade.

 IDFA Members can see more detailed analysis and information if they login in at the top of the page.